towerjoo/CV/CVs/English.md

 I love reading a lot, not only the tech ones, but also the social sciences, novels, even languages.

-Thank the Internet to brings information to everyone who can afford a computer with Internet access, then no one can stop you to become a master in any area.
+Thank the Internet to bring information to everyone who can afford a computer with Internet access, then no one can stop you to become a master in any area.

 This repo is for showing myself for the potential work opportunity, so contact me via